nils-degroot/cover-art-downloader/README.md

 cover-art-fetcher

 USAGE:
-    cover-art-fetcher <SUBCOMMAND>
+    cover-art-fetcher [OPTIONS] <ARTIST> <RELEASE>

+ARGS:
+    <ARTIST>     Artist to search for
+    <RELEASE>    Release name to search for

 OPTIONS:
+    -f, --filename <FILENAME>
+            Filename to output to [default: cover.jpg]

+    -h, --help
-    -h, --help    Print help information
+            Print help information

-SUBCOMMANDS:
-    fetch    Fetches a release cover based on the parameters help     Print this message or the help of the given subcommand(s)
+    -t, --target-directory <TARGET_DIRECTORY>
+            File to push to output to, defaults to the current working directory
 ```